Frequently asked questions

 What if the weather is bad?

 We walk in all kinds of weather, so you should always be prepared and have appropriate kit with you.
-Just because it is sunny at the start doesn't mean it will stay sunny all day!
+Just because it is sunny at the start doesn't mean it will stay sunny all day.
 In extreme conditions, or where there is a risk of flooding, leaders may change the route to a shorter or easier route, but we will always try to walk if we can.
 Please keep an eye on Facebook or the website in case of changes.

 I don't have a car, can I have a lift?

-If someone does offer you a lift, it's polite to offer to buy them a drink afterwards or give them some money for the petrol.
-Make sure you know where you are meeting them and get there on time.
+If someone does offer you a lift, make sure you know where you are meeting them and get there on time.
 If you have to cancel, or are running late, let them know as soon as you can.
-Most people are very happy to offer lifts, but we don't want that goodwill to run out!

 How do I find out about walks and events?

 - If you come back to this website, we'll list the next few events on the home page, and you can check out the full walks and events diary.

 - Join our mailing list for emails about all walks and other events

 - Join our Facebook group and get invitations to walks and other events (please note that on some events advance booking is required).

 In general, dogs are allowed, but unless the walk description specifically says this, please check with the walk leader in advance.